 - with the resection of the cervix, the expected surgical appearance is that of an end-to-end anastomosis between the corpus uteri and the vaginal vault

-- artefacts: suture artifacts arise from two sources : the anastomotic sutures and the cerclage suture, which is placed around the corpus uteri to preserve competence during pregnancy.
-These artifacts are most pronounced with fast spin-echo T2-weighted sequences
+- artefacts: suture artefacts arise from two sources: the anastomotic sutures and the cerclage suture, which is placed around the corpus uteri to preserve competence during pregnancy.
+These artefacts are most pronounced with fast spin-echo T2-weighted sequences

 - vaginal appearances

 - there can be diffuse wall thickening since a trachelectomy requires the dissection of paravaginal and parametrial tissue in order to mobilize the proximal vagina and cervix prior to resection. this is reported to occur in ~7% of cases and peaking between 3 and 6 months post surgery1

 - patients are asked not to become pregnant until 1 year after trachelectomy 4

 - MR imaging is currently recommended in the assessment of patients at 1-year follow-up to document the status of the cervical remnant and the cerclage 4.

 - 1. Sahdev A, Jones J, Shepherd JH et-al. MR imaging appearances of the female pelvis after trachelectomy.
 Radiographics.
 25 (1): 41-52. doi:10.1148/rg.251045047 - Pubmed citation

 - 2. Dargent D, Martin X, Sacchetoni A et-al. Laparoscopic vaginal radical trachelectomy: a treatment to preserve the fertility of cervical carcinoma patients.
 Cancer.
 2000;88 (8): 1877-82. - Pubmed citation